PhilippeItsMe/ci-portfolio1/README.md

 The goal of the website is to generate lead by inviting people to send a form to have a deeper presentation and understanding of the service.
 The goal is the same if you come for the first time and more then one time.

+The website is designed to demonstrate the benefit of our solution and to give it credibily with testimonials.

+The webiste is designed too to explain the main steps of our service to give an understanding of how it work and the potentiel benefit of it.

 ### Github Live Link

 <ul>